 Yummies’ unique combination of original tastes will have you savouring its jams and marmalades at breakfast, while come cocktail hour it’s all about their vinaigrettes and bread dippers.
 One taste and you’ll be proclaiming their name out loud.

 Learn more at www.yummiesinajar.com.

 The true taste of Muskoka captured in a bottle!
 Foraged from the region’s forests and married with homegrown herbs, Wild Muskoka Botanicals produces artisan wild foods consisting of a variety of naturally flavoured bitters, toppings, vinegarettes and spices.

-An essential for any kitchen seeking organic and original seasonings and tastes, these tasty products are available online and at the The Great Vine in Hunstville, as well as The Annex and Muskoka Natural Foods Market in Bracebridge, and Relish and Fresh Nutrition & Lifestyle in Gravenhurst.
-Wild Muskoka Botanicals makes for a true one-of-kind souvenir or gift.
+An essential for any kitchen seeking organic and original seasonings and tastes, these tasty products are available online and at The Great Vine in Hunstville, as well as The Annex and Muskoka Natural Foods Market in Bracebridge, and Relish and Fresh Nutrition & Lifestyle in Gravenhurst.
+Wild Muskoka Botanicals makes for a true one-of-a-kind souvenir or gift.

 Visit their website at www.wildmuskokabotanicals.ca.